tddg/cs4740-fall24/staff.md

 ## Office Hours

-The time and location of office hours will be determined ASAP.
+The time and location of office hours are listed as follows.

 Links to join the TA and instructor office hours are posted in Canvas.

 ## Instructors